Summary

 that do not support scripting.

-Providing a label for audio clips ensures that users can understand the purpose of the video before choosing whether to listen to it.
+Providing a label for audio clips ensures that users can understand the purpose of the audio before choosing whether to listen to it.
 Users with high bandwidth costs, for example, can save both time and money by not having to download clips they are not interested in.

 In terms of providing alternatives, WCAG requires "media alternatives" for audio content.
 These are like transcripts but cannot be only a simple listing of the spoken dialogue.
 The alternative must also describe any important non-verbal sounds.